Six Flags Magic Mountain discount tickets can normally be purchased in several ways through authorized sellers, so you don’t have to pay gate prices.

 4. Go Los Angeles Pass

 Six Flags Magic Mountain admission is temporarily not available on this pass.
-The Go Los Angeles Pass saves up to 47% off of admission to 35 top Los Angeles attractions and other Southern California attractions, including Six Flags Magic Mountain, Universal Studios Hollywood, and LEGOLAND California, in three simple steps:
+The Go Los Angeles Pass saves up to 47% off of admission to over 40 top Los Angeles attractions and other Southern California attractions, including Six Flags Magic Mountain, Universal Studios Hollywood, and LEGOLAND California, in three simple steps:

 - Get your pass on a mobile device or print it at home.